Robotechnic/alchemist/src/drawer.typ

   link-id: 0,                  // id of the current link
 	links: (),                   // list of links to draw
   hooks: (:),                  // list of hooks
+	hooks-links: (),						 // list of links to hooks
   relative-angle: 0deg,        // current global relative angle
   angle: 0deg,                 // current global angle